oroinc/documentation/user/back-office/marketing/content-blocks/index.rst

 1. Set visibility restrictions to *Non-authenticated Visitors* in **Restrictions > Customer Groups**.
 2. Add a new content variant by clicking **Add Content** in the **Content Variant** section.
 3. Enter text.
+4. Drag the selected element (a text, an image, a column, or a **<>** source code) from the editor's manager panel and drop it to the required location.
+5. Rearrange the content or modify the style of the elements by navigating from tab to tab of the WYSIWYG editor's manager panel.

    .. image:: /user/img/marketing/content_blocks/ContentBlocksSample.png
       :alt: A sample of a content block's restriction setting for non-authenticated visitors